TheSkibb/scripts/README.md

 # Scripts

-This is a collection of different scripts to improve my terminal workflow
+This is a collection of scripts to improve my terminal workflow.

 To install, clone the repo, and add
 ~~~bash
 source <location of repo>/zsh
 ~~~

-to your bashrc or zshrc
+to your bashrc or zshrc.
+#!(all scripts run as #!/bin/bash)

 # The scripts